DavesCodeMusings/school-coding-lab/docs/labs/Code_Editors.md

 ___

-Whenever you use the Load or Save buttons with a microcontroller attached, you'll be asked to select from the _This Computer_ or the _MicroPython Device_.
+Whenever you use the Load or Save buttons with a microcontroller attached, you'll be asked to select from _This Computer_ or the _MicroPython Device_.

 A sample screenshot is shown below.